 There are now mini aquariums that sit on the desktop and have the same effect as the large ones.
 Also, this [aquariums] need not be expensive and, when you think about it, is a good investment in emotional well-being,” Says Allan N. Schwartz, Ph.D. at mentalhelp.net.

 The Best Fish Tank From Our Reviews

-You've learned that picking the right aquarium has less to do with your budget and more to do with special considerations like the type of fish you'll be stocking, how many you'll be stocking and surface area of an aquarium.
+You’ve learned that picking the right aquarium has less to do with your budget and more to do with special considerations like the type of fish you’ll be stocking, how many you’ll be stocking, and the surface area of an aquarium.

 Everything included in this kit will get you off to the right start for a minimal investment.
-You can throw in a tank heater, substrate and decorations for not a whole lot more, and you'd have the perfect setup.
+You can throw in a small tank heater, substrate, and decorations for not a whole lot more, and you’d have the perfect setup.

 You can read more about it in our Medium fish tank section.

 Best Fish Tank – Quality and Style

 If you do not mind spending a little more in order to get a fish tank that will give a wow factor and become a focal point of your room.
 We would recommend the Marineland Contour.
 Compact and very stylish with LED lights that can turn it into a color show.